Verifying the existence of maximum likelihood estimates for generalized linear models: Introduction

 \section{Introduction}

-Count data models are widely used in applied economic research (\citealp{cameron_regression_2013,winkelmann_econometric_2013}), and Poisson models, in particular, have recently exploded in popularity in more general applications since the publication of \citet{santos_silva_log_2006}.\footnote{Poisson estimation has emerged as a workhorse model for studying health outcomes (\citealp{manning_estimating_2001}), patent citations (\citealp{figueiredo_industry_2015}), trade data (\citealp{santos_silva_log_2006}), economic history (\citealp{orourke_aer2019}), auctions (\citealp{bajari_rand2003}) as well as in many other economic applications where the dependent variable is discrete or when the data are assumed to be generated by a constant-elasticity model.} Given this widespread and long-standing popularity, it is genuinely surprising that economists have only recently become aware that the existence of maximum likelihood (ML) estimates in count data models is not guaranteed.
-More precisely, as a follow-up paper by \citet{santos_silva_existence_2010} documents, the first-order conditions that maximize the likelihood of Poisson models might not have a solution if regressors are perfectly collinear over the subsample of non-zero observations, but not over the subsample where the dependent variable is zero.
+Estimators based on count data models are widely used in applied economic research (\citealp{cameron_regression_2013}; \citealp{winkelmann_econometric_2013}).
+In particular, Poisson regression has exploded in popularity since the publication of \citet{santos_silva_log_2006}.\footnote{Poisson pseudo-maximum likelihood (PML) estimators have emerged as a workhorse approach for studying health outcomes (\citealp{manning_estimating_2001}), patent citations (\citealp{figueiredo_industry_2015}), trade (\citealp{orourke_aer2019}), migration (\citealp{bertoli_rational_2019}), commuting (\citealp{brinkman2019freeway}), auctions (\citealp{bajari_rand2003}), finance (\citealp{cohn2021count}), and many other economic applications with nonnegative dependent variables and/or with data assumed to be generated by a constant-elasticity model.} Given this widespread and longstanding popularity, it is genuinely surprising that economists have only become aware relatively recently that count data models are not guaranteed to have maximum likelihood (ML) solutions.
+More precisely, \citet{santos_silva_existence_2010} show that the first-order conditions that maximize the likelihood of Poisson models might not have a solution if regressors are perfectly collinear over the subsample where the dependent variable is nonzero.
 Beyond this observation, however, \citet{santos_silva_existence_2010} caution that ``it is not possible to provide a sharp criterion determining the existence'' of Poisson ML estimates.
-Moreover, although non-existence is a well-known issue in binary choice models, it seemingly remains unknown if similar issues could arise in other non-binary choice models besides Poisson.
+Moreover, although nonexistence is a well known issue in binary outcome models, it seemingly remains unknown if similar issues could arise in other nonbinary outcome models besides Poisson, and the connections between these various cases remain seemingly unknown as well.